 - Allow macarons to rest at room temperature for one hour, until a skin forms on the surface of the macaron.

 - Preheat oven to 285˚F (140˚C) while you wait.

 - After an hour, gently brush the top a macaron with your finger to check that a skin has formed.
 The batter should not stick to your finger, if it does, allow to set for an additional 15 minutes.

-- Bake macarons in preheated oven for 15 minutes, or until they cleanly peel away from the parchment when lifted.
+- Bake macarons for about 15 minutes, or until they cleanly peel away from the parchment when lifted.

 - Allow the shells to cool completely before filling.